 All students are automatically enrolled and billed for the SVA-sponsored insurance plan, Cigna PPO.

-*The deadline to waive/remove the insurance has passed.
-To file a Waiver Appeal (deadline-December 6) please follow the instructions at this link.
+*The deadline to waive/remove the insurance for Fall 2016 has passed.
+If you have your own comparable insurance plan and want to waive for Spring 2017, please follow the instructions at this link.

 Community Mental Health Resources